paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

+#### Amendment of Subsection (b)
+Pub.
+L. 119–21, title VIII, § 83002(b), (c), July 4, 2025, 139 Stat.
+351, 352, provided that, effective on July 1, 2026, and applicable with respect to award year 2026–2027 and each succeeding award year, subsection (b) of this section is amended as follows:

+(1) by redesignating paragraphs (3) and (4) as paragraphs (4) and (5), respectively; and

+(2) by inserting after paragraph (2) the following:

+“(3)(A) A program is an eligible program for purposes of the Workforce Pell Grant program under [section 1070a(k) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070a/k&num=0&edition=prelim) only if—

+“(i) it is a program of at least 150 clock hours of instruction, but less than 600 clock hours of instruction, or an equivalent number of credit hours, offered by an eligible institution during a minimum of 8 weeks, but less than 15 weeks;

+“(ii) it is not offered as a correspondence course, as defined in 600.2 of title 34, Code of Federal Regulations (as in effect on July 1, 2021);

+“(iii) the Governor of a State, after consultation with the State board, determines that the program—

+“(I) provides an education aligned with the requirements of high-skill, high-wage (as identified by the State pursuant to [section 2342 of this title](./chapter-044-career-and-technical-education.md#section-2342)), or in-demand industry sectors or occupations;

+“(II) meets the hiring requirements of potential employers in the sectors or occupations described in subclause (I);

+“(III) either—

+“(aa) leads to a recognized postsecondary credential that is stackable and portable across more than one employer; or

+“(bb) with respect to students enrolled in the program—

+“(AA) prepares such students for employment in an occupation for which there is only one recognized postsecondary credential; and

+“(BB) provides such students with such a credential upon completion of such program; and

+“(IV) prepares students to pursue 1 or more certificate or degree programs at 1 or more institutions of higher education (which may include the eligible institution providing the program), including by ensuring—

+“(aa) that a student, upon completion of the program and enrollment in such a related certificate or degree program, will receive academic credit for the Workforce Pell program that will be accepted toward meeting such certificate or degree program requirements; and

+“(bb) the acceptability of such credit toward meeting such certificate or degree program requirements; and

+“(iv) after the Governor of such State makes the determination that the program meets the requirements under clause (iii), the Secretary determines that—

+“(I) the program has been offered by the eligible institution for not less than 1 year prior to the date on which the Secretary makes a determination under this clause;

+“(II) for each award year, the program has a verified completion rate of at least 70 percent, within 150 percent of the normal time for completion;

+“(III) for each award year, the program has a verified job placement rate of at least 70 percent, measured 180 days after completion; and

+“(IV) for each award year, the total amount of the published tuition and fees of the program for such year is an amount that does not exceed the value-added earnings of students who received Federal financial aid under this subchapter and who completed the program 3 years prior to the award year, as such earnings are determined by calculating the difference between—

+“(aa) the median earnings of such students, as adjusted by the State and metropolitan area regional price parities of the Bureau of Economic Analysis based on the location of such program; and

+“(bb) 150 percent of the poverty line applicable to a single individual as determined under section 9902(2)of title 42 for such year.

+“(B) In this paragraph:

+“(i) The term “eligible institution” means an eligible institution for purposes of [section 1070a of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070a).

+“(ii) The term “Governor” means the chief executive of a State.

+“(iii) The terms “in-demand industry sector or occupation”, “recognized postsecondary credential”, and “State board” have the meanings given such terms in [section 3102 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3102&num=0&edition=prelim).”

+See 2025 Amendment note below.

 #### Prior Provisions
 A prior section 1088, Pub.
 L. 89–329, title IV, § 481, as added Pub.
 L. 96–374, title IV, § 451(a), Oct.
 3, 1980, 94 Stat.
 1443, defined “institution of higher education” for this subchapter, prior to the general amendment of this part by Pub.
 L. 99–498.

 Another prior section 1088, Pub.
 L. 89–329, title IV, § 491, formerly § 461, as added Pub.
 L. 90–575, title I, § 151, Oct.
 16, 1968, 82 Stat.
 1032, renumbered § 491 and amended Pub.
 L. 92–318, title I, §§ 131(c), 137(b), title X, § 1001(c)(3), June 23, 1972, 86 Stat.
 259, 272, 381; amended Pub.
 L. 95–180, § 1(b), Nov.
 15, 1977, 91 Stat.
 1372; Pub.
 L. 95–566, § 6, Nov.
 1, 1978, 92 Stat.
 2403; Pub.
 L. 96–49, § 5(e), Aug.
 13, 1979, 93 Stat.
 352, defined terms for this subchapter, prior to the general revision of this part by Pub.
 L. 96–374.

 #### Amendments
+2025—Subsec. (b)(3) to (5).
+Pub.
+L. 119–21 added par.
+(3) and redesignated former pars.
+(3) and (4) as (4) and (5), respectively.

 2015—Subsec. (f).
 Pub.
 L. 114–95 made technical amendment to reference in original act which appears in text as reference to [section 7801 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7801).

 2009—Subsec. (c).
 Pub.
 L. 111–39 substituted “any State, or any private, for-profit or nonprofit organization,” for “or any State, or private, profit or nonprofit organization” in introductory provisions.